Wednesday, September 20, 2017

 7) Add a name server in /etc/resolv.conf

-Installing developer tools: there is a good video on Youtube:
+There is a good video on Youtube:

 The next step is to write some Objective-C code with this book and download some applications from http://www.nextcomputers.org/NeXTfiles/